Maxwell's demon

-Maxwell's demon is a thought experiment that would hypothetically violate the second law of thermodynamics.
+Maxwell's demon is a thought experiment that appears to disprove the second law of thermodynamics.
 It was proposed by the physicist James Clerk Maxwell in 1867.
-In his first letter Maxwell called the demon a "finite being", while the Daemon name was first used by Lord Kelvin.
+In his first letter, Maxwell referred to the entity as a "finite being" or a "being who can play a game of skill with the molecules".
+Lord Kelvin would later call it a "demon".

-In the thought experiment, a demon controls a small massless door between two chambers of gas.
+In the thought experiment, a demon controls a door between two chambers containing gas.
 As individual gas molecules (or atoms) approach the door, the demon quickly opens and closes the door to allow only fast-moving molecules to pass through in one direction, and only slow-moving molecules to pass through in the other.
 Because the kinetic temperature of a gas depends on the velocities of its constituent molecules, the demon's actions cause one chamber to warm up and the other to cool down.
-This would decrease the total entropy of the system, without applying any work, thereby violating the second law of thermodynamics.
+This would decrease the total entropy of the system, seemingly without applying any work, thereby violating the second law of thermodynamics.

 The concept of Maxwell's demon has provoked substantial debate in the philosophy of science and theoretical physics, which continues to the present day.
 It stimulated work on the relationship between thermodynamics and information theory.
-Most scientists argue, on theoretical grounds, that no practical device can violate the second law in this way.
+Most scientists argue that, on theoretical grounds, no device can violate the second law in this way.
 Other researchers have implemented forms of Maxwell's demon in experiments, though they all differ from the thought experiment to some extent and none have been shown to violate the second law.

 Origin and history of the idea

 The thought experiment first appeared in a letter Maxwell wrote to Peter Guthrie Tait on 11 December 1867.
 It appeared again in a letter to John William Strutt in 1871, before it was presented to the public in Maxwell's 1872 book on thermodynamics titled Theory of Heat.

 In his letters and books, Maxwell described the agent opening the door between the chambers as a "finite being".
-William Thomson (Lord Kelvin) was the first to use the word "demon" for Maxwell's concept, in the journal Nature in 1874, and implied that he intended the Greek mythology interpretation of a daemon, a supernatural being working in the background, rather than a malevolent being.
+Being a deeply religious man, he never used the word "demon".
+Instead, William Thomson (Lord Kelvin) was the first to use it for Maxwell's concept, in the journal Nature in 1874, and implied that he intended the Greek mythology interpretation of a daemon, a supernatural being working in the background, rather than a malevolent being.